vinaypat27/VehicleServiceTracker-348-/README.md

-Vehicle Service Tracker
+# Vehicle Service Tracker

-This project is a full-stack web application for tracking vehicles and their service records.
-It uses a React frontend, an Express backend, and a persistent SQLite database to store and manage vehicle maintenance data.
+Vehicle Service Tracker is a full stack web application for tracking vehicles and their service records.

-The application allows users to add vehicles, record service events, and view reports using real SQL queries.
+The application allows users to add vehicles, record maintenance events, and view service history stored in a persistent database.

+The frontend is built with React, the backend uses Express, and all data is stored in a SQLite database.
+All reports and views are generated using real SQL queries rather than mock data.

+## Tech Stack

+Frontend
+React

+Backend
+Node.js with Express

+Database
+SQLite

+## Features

+Add and manage vehicles
+Record vehicle service and maintenance events
+Persist data using a SQLite database
+View service history and reports using real SQL queries

-How to Run the Project
+## How to Run the Project

-Prerequisites
+### Prerequisites

 Node.js
 npm

-Steps
-Install frontend dependencies
+### Installation and Run

 npm install
-Install backend dependencies
 cd server
 npm install
 cd ..
-Start the application
 npm run dev

+The frontend runs locally in your browser.
+The backend API runs on port 3001.
-The frontend runs locally in the browser and communicates with the backend API running on port 3001.
+The frontend communicates with the backend using HTTP requests.